 Cosmic rays (CRs) are charged particles originating from space, spanning energies from $10^9$ to $10^{20}$~eV and consisting of a chemical composition ranging from protons and helium nuclei to heavier elements such as oxygen and iron.
 Their origins, acceleration mechanisms, and propagation through the interstellar medium remain incompletely understood, but can be probed through measurements of their energy spectrum, chemical composition, and arrival direction~\cite{ParticleDataGroup:2024cfk}.
 Space-based experiments can directly measure these properties for CRs up to energies of about 100~TeV~\cite{AMS:2021lxc,Alemanno:2021gpb,CALET:2023nif}.
 At higher energies, indirect ground-based experiments with large effective areas are necessary, as the limited exposure of satellite detectors results in insufficient statistics.

 When CRs traverse the atmosphere, they interact with atmospheric nuclei and initiate extensive air showers (EAS).
 These cascades produce numerous secondary particles, including hadronic, electromagnetic, and muonic components~\cite{Gaisser:2016uoy}.
-Ground-based observatories exploit these secondary particles as key observables to infer the properties of the primary CRs~\cite{PierreAuger:2024flk,LHAASO:2024knt,KASCADEGrande:2011kpw}.
+Ground-based observatories exploit these secondary particles as key observables to infer the properties of primary CRs~\cite{PierreAuger:2024flk,LHAASO:2024knt,KASCADEGrande:2011kpw}.
 Such measurements rely heavily on simulations of EAS, particularly on hadronic interaction models that extend into energy and phase-space regions inaccessible to current terrestrial accelerators.
 Detailed Monte Carlo (MC) simulations and other numerical approaches, combined with these models, are employed to describe EAS development~\cite{Heck:1998vt,Fedynitch:2018cbl}.
-However, data from the Pierre Auger Observatory reveal a persistent muon excess in EAS compared to predictions from leading hadronic models (referred to as \textit{muon puzzle})~\cite{PierreAuger:2016nfk}.
+However, data from the Pierre Auger Observatory reveal a persistent muon excess in EAS at EeV-scale compared to predictions from leading hadronic models (referred to as the \textit{muon puzzle})~\cite{PierreAuger:2016nfk}.
 Further study suggests that discrepancies accumulated across successive lower-energy sub-interactions during EAS development account for the observed muon excess~\cite{PierreAuger:2021qsd}.
 Experimental insights into sub-PeV and PeV-scale hadronic interactions in EAS can therefore offer direct evidence for the origins of the \textit{muon puzzle}.